The Ural Symphony to be Drawn in Satka

 July 11 – 12, the creative tore will be passed to the Ural street art painters Sergey Akramov, Alexey Batis, Timur Abdulaev (Brazil), Daniil Danet and Maxim Revansh.
 Their works in different Ural cities are well known to the public.
 This time, the guys will paint on the special structures together with Satka young talents.
 The pictures will take their place in the square near Magnezit Cultural Center by turning the space in the open-air gallery.

 July 16 – 30, Nebay, a French street art painter, will come to the Festival.
 He developed multiple master classes for the event participants.
 Satka might well get a new art object from him as well.

-The visit of ZEDZ, a painter from the Netherlands, to Satka is planned for July.
-This is not the first visit of the painter to the South Urals.
-A year ago, he redesigned two transformer vaults with the geometry pattern.
-This time, he will paint another of the city's facilities, as well as transform the territory of the Magnezit plant with his work.
+August 10-17 ZEDZ from the Netherlands will work in Satka.
+This is not the first visit of the master to the Southern Urals.
+A year ago, he transformed two transformer houses with the help of a geometric pattern.
+This time he will paint another of the city's facilities, as well as transform the territory of the Magnezit plant with his work.

 About the Festival and Participants:

 "Satka Street Art Fest" is the International Street Art festival founded in 2017 by Sobranie Cultural Initiative Supporting & Preservation Fund, Magnezit Group and the Local Government of the Satka Region.
 In 2019, the festival participants will include nine famous Russian and foreign painters.

 Hendrick Beikirch (ECB) is the author of the largest street art portrait in Asia.
 His major is gigantic photo realistic portraits of people; he prefers black and white palette.